bencivjan/enforce-submission-rules-action/contributions/essay/corgui/README.md

 -   If so, remove its comment on this issue

-adding my final link: google.com
+actual final edit post original merge: adding my final link: google.com